ericksonlbs/labsfl20221114/README.md

 This laboratory aim to test the execution time from [Flacoco](https://github.com/SpoonLabs/flacoco), [Jaguar](https://github.com/saeg/jaguar) and [Jaguar2](https://github.com/saeg/jaguar2), in the projects: "Time", "Jsoap", "Lang", "Gson", "Csv" and "Collections", from dataset [Defects4J](https://github.com/rjust/defects4j).

 ## Available
-To running this lab., was created container image and available in Docker Hub in adress ericksonlbs/labsfl20221114, but it is also possible to build image through this repository.
+To running this laboratory, was created container image and available in Docker Hub, on address ericksonlbs/labsfl20221114, but it is also possible to build image through this repository.

-## Running through the container (Available in the Docker Hub)
+## Running through the container available in the Docker Hub
 STEP 1: Pull image `ericksonlbs/labsfl20221114:latest` from Docker Hub.
 ```
 docker pull ericksonlbs/labsfl20221114:latest